Veria 1960 FC: 2021–2023: Super League 2

 After winning the promotion to Super League 2, the club announced the renewal of Pavlos Dermitzakis' contract as head coach for the club in July 7th, 2021.
 During the 2021 summer transfer window, Veria announced some significant players including Giannis Mystakidis, Petros Orfanidis and Thanasis Dinas.
 During the winter transfer window of the same season Veria signed the Albanian midfielder Ergys Kace.
 On April 27, Veria beat in an away game the team of Thesprotos with score 1–3 in the 33rd round of the league and secured the 1st place of the North group, qualifying for the promotional play off round where they'll face the winner of South group, Levadiakos and they were also named champions of their divisional group.
-Veria lost both games against Levadiakos to 1–0 score and qualified to the play out round of Super League Greece were they will face Lamia as their last chance to win promotion this year.
+Veria lost both games against Levadiakos to 1–0 score and qualified to the play out round of Super League Greece were they faced Lamia as their last chance to win promotion this year.
 Veria defeated at home 1–2 and after an away 1–1 draw at Lamia failed to achieve promotion to the top tier division.

 On June 30, 2022, Bikas Group announced that the club is for sale and that they are immediately leaving the club after being disappointed by the club's failure to promote to Super League Greece blaming the Hellenic Football Federation for allowing only 1 team out of 34 to promote directly to the top tier division of the Greek football through play off games.
 Veria was crowned champion of the North Group of Super League 2 after 34 matchdays but was forced to participate in play off games with the South Group winner for the promotion to Super League.
 Under their leadership the club won 3 league titles in 4 seasons while they were forced to stay in the same division despite being champions twice.